scikit-hep/awkward/docs-src/how-to-math-argminmax.md

 The arguments of the maxima - `argmax`, and the arguments of the minima - `argmin` are the index positions of the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) maximum or minimum elements over an axis.

-The result has the same shape with the dimention along the axis removed.
+For a given axis the result has the same shape with the dimention along the axis removed.
+When the axis argument is omited, the default axis is `None`.
+In this case the function returns a scalar that is calculated over all the elements in the flattened [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html).

-By default, reducing over empty lists results in `None`.
+Reducing over empty lists results in `None`.

 ```{code-cell} ipython3
 array = ak.Array([[], [], []])